EPS: Early Psychosis Screener

 Schizophrenia affects about 1% of the world’s population, and there has been little progress on effective treatment.
 There is growing evidence that if individuals with attenuated psychotic syndrome (APS) or first episode psychosis (FEP) can be identified and treated early, their prognosis might be greatly improved.

-EPS-9: Brief Online Survey
+EPS-9: Brief Survey (Online and Paper)

 After completing the assessment, individuals may be advised that their results are most similar to those of people who were NOT at increased risk of developing a psychotic disorder.
 Some individuals may be advised that their results are most similar to those of people who might benefit from an in-person evaluation from a licensed clinician.
 Since people’s results may change over time, individuals may be advised to seek rescreening in about six weeks.